sammex/project-som/README.md

 * make sure the code compiles fine and has no bugs!

 ### Who do I talk to? ###
-* Repo owner or admin
+* repo owner or admin
+* visit the wiki